Faq's

 The honey is harvested by our skilled honey hunter and local groups who ensure minimal disturbance to the natural habitat.
 In regions such as the Himalayan foothills, Western Ghats, or the dense forests of Saranda, Katarniyaghat, Abujhmarh, Kandhamal forest and Northeast India, forest honey is often produced.
 These areas are renowned for their rich biodiversity, which imparts unique flavors and medicinal properties to the honey.

-To obtain this honey, our harvester use traditional methods that involve carefully monitoring the hives and ensuring that the collection process preserves the purity and natural essence of the honey.
 The honey is usually manually extracted and allowing it to flow out while leaving behind the wax.
 The resulting honey is then filtered to remove any impurities before being packaged.
-This meticulous process ensures that the forest honey retains its natural aroma, taste, and beneficial properties, offering a genuine taste of the untouched forests from which it originates.

 Wild Honeybees use to roam nearby areas, collects the nectar of forest flower and produces honey.
 This type of honey is having very high nutritional value.
 Taste and color of honey use to get change in every 2-4 months' time due to change in seasonal flower of the region.
-Our honey is harvested from pollution free and pesticide from areas and its raw, unprocessed without deep filtration.
+Our honey is harvested from pollution free and pesticide from areas and it is raw, unprocessed without deep filtration.

 Other branded/supermarket honey

-Almost all the branded honey in India is produce of captive honeybees (Apis Mellifera) which is also known as Italian honeybee.
-Beekeepers use to domesticate them in bee boxes as shown in below given images.
-Beekeepers keeps these bee box near crop field such as mustard etc. These honeybees use to collects the nectar from the flower of these field crops and produces honey.
+Honeybees use to collects the nectar from the flower of these field crops and produces honey.
 As we are aware that farmers use to spray pesticide etc in the field crops time to time so honey produces from the nectar of these field crops are not good for health.

-Also, most of the branded honey are processed in factory and plants which use to go through multiple layers of heating and deep filtration.
+Also, most of the branded honey are processed in factory which use to go through multiple layers of heating and deep filtration.
 Heating destroys the nutritional values of honey and deep filtration remove the traces of the natural pollen and wax.

 Commercially available honey is usually heavily processed, pasteurized and heated to make it more appealing for the customer.
 Commercially bought honey may also be blended with other low-quality honey.
 These processes destroy all the vitamins, minerals, amino acids and enzymes that the honey contains.
 Pasteurization also reduces honey’s nutritional value, benefits and quality.